Choose options

 - Center of gravity: approx. -1.5 cm (at the handle, at the height of the guard)

-- Includes genuine leather sheath with brass bezel (antique finish) and leather cord
+- Includes genuine leather sheath with antique brass bezel and leather cord

 - Weight without cover: approx. 200g